Andrew3000s/telegram_freestorage_poc/README.md

 - Use forward slashes (/) for file paths, even on Windows.
 - Ensure that the folders specified in `folders_to_monitor` exist and are accessible to the bot.
-- Choose a strong and unique password for `zip_password` if you enable encryption.
+- Choose a strong and unique password for `zip_password` if you enable encryption.  **It's highly recommended to store this password in an environment variable or use a secrets management system instead of hardcoding it in the `config.ini` file.**

 ## Usage